Synthesis Partnership - Critical Issues in Strategy, Planning & Organizational Development for Nonprofits

 • a challenged organization might need to solve a problem of direction, consensus, or funding

-Notwithstanding these usual intentions, the real reasons to plan are even more pressing during periods of impending crisis.
-When strained resources are about to require a choice between cutting programs or cutting staff, strategic planning can seem to be pretty far down the list of priorities.
+In challenging times, when strained resources appear to require a choice between cutting programs or cutting staff, strategic planning can seem to be pretty far down the list of priorities.
 However, planning is not a luxury that is best sacrificed when stresses and strains mount.
 It can be exactly what is needed to illuminate a path through difficult times.

 Circumstance

-1. If you don’t take the time to step back and re-evaluate when conditions change, when will you?
+1. Change happens.
+If you don’t take the time to step back and re-evaluate when conditions change, when will you?

 Wisdom

-3. In the face of a complex situation, the combined experience of many minds is likely to identify options and suggest nuances that any one decider would miss.
-Looking at a situation from a variety of perspectives is more likely to flag the truly critical issues and to find the new opportunities in them, as well as the challenges.
+5. In the face of a complex situation, the combined perspectives and experience of many minds is likely to identify opportunitiess and suggest nuances that any one decider would miss.

 Cultivation

-5. Drawing on the entire stakeholder community to help shape the response to a challenge offers another benefit: the process itself brings people together, developing a sense of inclusion and communal purpose.
+6. Drawing on the entire stakeholder community to help shape the response to a challenge offers another benefit: the process itself brings people together, developing a sense of inclusion and communal purpose.
 Stakeholders who are consulted for their ideas will, through that very act of inclusion, feel a stronger sense of connection to and enthusiasm for the organization.
+This holds true at every level of involvement, bringing many people at least a little closer into the fold.

-6. When tough times make fundraising even more competitive than usual, the ability to make a compelling case with prospective donors is even more important than ever.
+7. As fundraising continues to get more competitive, the ability to make a compelling case with prospective donors is even more important than ever.
 Donors can only be involved in so many causes.
-A newly refreshed strategy that takes changing conditions into account can be a powerful tool of persuasion.
+A newly refreshed strategy that takes changing conditions into account and maps out measurable actions to get to a goal can be a powerful tool of persuasion.

 Organizational Development